 To ensure the separation of scales, a larger wave number was utilised as a result of using a smaller-sized structure, wave numbers larger than $24\pi$ would result in geometries with features that cannot be resolved by the 3D printer, even with layer height set to a minimal.
-Fig.~\ref{fig:PET-G experimental validation} shows the results of the compressive testing of the spinodoid structures.
-The compressive tests were conducted on three samples for each type of topology to ensure repeatability as well as to consider the variation in crushing behaviour resulting from manufacturing defects.
-In the figure, the black lines show the experimental results, while the red lines show the results extracted from the FEM simulations.
-Directly using the material constants obtained from the material characterisation tests caused an overprescription of stiffness within the structures, resulting in a mismatch between experimental and simulation results.
-This was remedied by reducing the material constants to values that were 20\% of the original.
-Introducing this artificial reduction in the stiffness constants accounts for any structural defects and artefacts created during the manufacturing of the prototypes, which may weaken the structural integrity of the structures.
-However, for `Lamellar' structure, increased stiffness values were utilised with a magnitude of 60\% of the originally extracted stiffness from the material characterisation tests.
-Here, `Lamellar'-type structures are topologies with layers that are perpendicular to the loading direction.
-This reduced stiffness penalty was applied to structures with $0 \leq \theta_{1,2} \leq 5$ and $0 \leq \theta_3 \leq 45$.